 He has a super thick double coat.
-His undercoat is short, fluffy, and dense, and his outercoat is long, straight, and thick.
+His undercoat is short, fluffy, and dense, and his outer coat is long, straight, and thick.
 Together they work to keep him warm in the winter and cooler in the summer.
-Throughout the year, he needs brushing every day.
+Throughout the year, he needs to brush every day.
 Use a metal comb to tackle the undercoat, and a pin brush or slicker brush is ideal for his topcoat.
 You’ll spend longer brushing him during the shedding seasons, and an undercoat rake is a must to manage his coat.

-Other grooming requirements are weekly dental cleaning with a doggy toothpaste.
+Other grooming requirements are weekly dental cleaning with doggy toothpaste.
 Check his ears for signs of a bacterial infection, including strong odors.
-Wipe these weekly with a cotton bud and ear cleaning solution.
-Many Leos will need their nails trimming at least twice a month too.
+Wipe these weekly with a cotton bud and ear-cleaning solution.
+Many Leos will need their nails trimmed at least twice a month too.
 Get him used to his grooming schedule from a young age to make it a much easier process.

 Breeders & Puppy Costs